mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 1. **Two workers running side by side** on the first pass - `display-detection` and `window-placement` have no dependencies, so `readyNodes` returns both and they dispatch together.
 Parallelism (Parts 1-2).
-2. **A `REJECTED root::gate` line naming both node ids.** The gate's first artifact was "All good, no gaps found" and the coverage check refused it.
+2. **A `REJECTED root::gate` line naming the unaudited node ids.** The gate's first artifact was "All good, no gaps found" and the coverage check refused it.
 Step 28 working, and the most satisfying line in the run.
-3. **The gate re-running and passing** once it names each node.
-4. **A `G`-marked gap node appearing** from `display-detection`'s admission
-   about unplugging a monitor mid-render.
-The graph grew because a worker was honest.
-5. **`synthesis` running last**, because it depends on both explorations and, in deep mode, on the gate.
+3. **The gate re-running and passing.** The rejection was stored on the gate node, so the retry's prompt carries it under "Previous attempt rejected" - and the mock (like a real model reading the error) responds by naming every id.
+Watch for this feedback loop; it is the convergence mechanism.
+4. **`G`-marked gap nodes appearing** from the explorations' admissions (the mid-render unplug, the multi-DPI question), routed to `root::gate` because seed nodes have no parent gate of their own.
+The graph grew because workers were honest.
+5. **`synthesis` running after both explorations**, and the **root gate running last** - it depends on every top-level node, including `synthesis` and the injected gap nodes, so it cannot pass until everything else has settled.
 6. **`grown` greater than zero** in the summary.

 Then run with `--light` and watch the difference: no gates, no rejection, no